How Jumpstart Is Transforming Earthquake Insurance

 “We wanted people to experience what it’s like — not just to feel the shaking, but to understand how our system would respond,” Stillwell said.

-When participants go through the simulation, they receive a mock text message moments later:
+Once participants complete the simulation, they receive a mock text message moments later:

 “You just experienced a major earthquake.
 You’re eligible for your $10,000 Jumpstart payment.”

-While Jumpstart started with earthquakes, Stillwell believes the model can — and will — expand far beyond that.
+While Jumpstart began with earthquake coverage, Stillwell believes parametric insurance will expand far beyond seismic events.

 “Parametric insurance fills a totally different mental bucket,” she explained.
 “It’s not about traditional claims or damage assessment — it’s about data-driven fairness.
 Anything that can be measured can be insured this way.”

-As natural disasters become more frequent and costly, innovative solutions like Jumpstart represent a crucial step toward financial resilience.
+As natural disasters become more frequent and more costly, solutions like Jumpstart represent a new layer of financial resilience.

 “Drop, cover, and hold on.”

-Get low, protect your head, and stay put until the shaking stops.
-Then, once it’s safe, check for hazards, connect with loved ones — and if you’re a Jumpstart policyholder, expect your text message.
+Get low, protect your head, and stay in place until the shaking stops.
+Once it’s safe, check for hazards, contact loved ones — and if you’re a Jumpstart policyholder, expect your automatic payout notification.

-By blending engineering, technology, and empathy, Stillwell and her team have shown that insurance doesn’t have to be slow, complicated, or reactive.
+By blending engineering, technology, and empathy, Kate Stillwell and her team have demonstrated that insurance doesn’t have to be slow, complicated, or adversarial.
 It can be simple, objective, and empowering.

-In a state where earthquakes are inevitable but recovery doesn’t have to be painful, Jumpstart offers a glimpse into what the future of insurance could look like — a world where data drives trust, and payouts happen at the speed of disaster.
+In a state where earthquakes are inevitable but financial chaos doesn’t have to be, Jumpstart offers a glimpse at the future of disaster insurance — one where data drives trust and recovery begins at the speed of the event itself.

 Author